AmanGotchu/RandaoZKP/README.md

 Complete the recursive zk-SNARKs so that arbitrary block hashes can be added onto the smart contract mapping.
 We expected circuit compilation times in excess of 24 hours, which prevented their readiness in time for the end of this hackathon.

+This code is unaudited and relies on code which is not considered production grade by its authors.
+Significant hardening is needed to prepare these contracts for production use, and we may want to consider alternative implementations using tools like [Noir/Plonk](https://medium.com/aztec-protocol/introducing-noir-the-universal-language-of-zero-knowledge-ff43f38d86d9#:~:text=Introducing%20Noir%3A%20The%20Universal%20Language,by%20Aztec%20Team&text=Aztec%20Network&text=Oct%2C%202022).

 # Acknowledgements

 We thank Nawlin and Yi Sun for extremely relevant open source circom circuits ([Isokratia](https://github.com/nalinbhardwaj/circom-pairing/tree/082e7705a8a384e7c7568944fa216d3eb8d863ed) and [circom-pairing](https://github.com/yi-sun/circom-pairing).